edgexfoundry/edgex-docs/docs_src/security/Ch-APIGateway.md

     curl http://<core-data-microservice-ip>:59880/api/v2/ping

-Once the API gateway is started and initialized successfully, and all the common ports for EdgeX microservices are blocked by disabling the exposed external ports of the EdgeX microservices through updating the docker compose file, the EdgeX microservice will be behind the gateway.
-At this time both the microservice host/IP Address (\<core-data-microservice-ip\> in the example) as well as the service port (59880 in the example) are not available to external access.
-EdgeX uses the gateway as a single entry point for all the REST APIs.
-With the API gateway in place, the curl command to ping the endpoint of the same Core Data service, as shown above, needs to change to:
+Where `<core-data-microservice-ip>` is the Docker IP address of the container running the core-data microservice (if using Docker), or additionally `localhost` in the default configuration for snaps and Docker.
+This means that in the default configuration,
+EdgeX microservices are only accessible to local host processes.

+The API gateway serves as single external endpoint for all the REST APIs.
+The curl command to ping the endpoint of the same
+Core Data service, as shown above, needs to change to:

     curl https://<api-gateway-host>:8443/core-data/api/v2/ping